Study guide: third edition

 Global Strategy and Leadership is the capstone subject for the CPA Program.
-This subject consolidates and builds on the learnings candidates have gained in the other three compulsory subjects: Ethics and Governance, Financial Reporting and Strategic Management Accounting.
-In the increasingly complex business environment in which organisations operate, characterised by change, uncertainty and escalating competition, the disciplines of strategy and leadership have become critical to successful organisational performance.
+This subject consolidates and builds on knowledge candidates have gained in the other three compulsory subjects: Ethics and Governance, Financial Reporting and Strategic Management Accounting.
+In an increasingly complex business environment characterised by change, uncertainty and escalating competition, the disciplines of strategy and leadership have become critical to successful organisational performance.

-The aim of this subject is to link the knowledge of management and financial accounting to the concepts of strategy and leadership.
+The aim of this subject is to link the knowledge expected of the future finance professional to the concepts of strategy and leadership.
 The future finance professional is expected to use a range of technical information to make decisions for the future of the business within an ethical framework of operation.
-This subject shows that accounting information, ethics, strategy and leadership are applicable to accountants working throughout the world in diverse organisations.
-As discussed in Ethics and Governance, accounting as a profession is respected internationally and CPAs are employed worldwide.
-The subjects materials address the needs of candidates operating in different international markets in varying roles, including content on current and emerging technologies and emerging business models.
+This subject demonstrates that accounting information, ethics, strategy and leadership are applicable to finance professionals, in a global context and in diverse organisational settings.
+The subject materials address the needs of candidates operating in different international markets in varying roles, including content on current and emerging technologies and emerging business models.

 This subject builds upon knowledge gained in the other three compulsory subjects of the CPA Program.
 The concepts of professional ethics and good governance underpin the subject.
-Candidates who have previously undertaken the Advanced Audit and Assurance or Strategic Management Accounting subjects will be familiar with the use and application of Porter’s five forces model.
-Those candidates who have studied Strategic Management Accounting will note a number of other concepts that have been expanded upon in this subject, including strategic analysis, performance measurement and the value chain.
+Candidates who have previously undertaken the Advanced Audit and Assurance or Strategic Management Accounting subjects will be familiar with the use and application of Porter's five forces model.
+Those candidates who have studied Strategic Management Accounting will note several other concepts that are expanded upon in this subject, including strategic analysis, performance measurement and the value chain.
 The international focus of this subject acknowledges the importance of the reporting requirements under the International Financial Reporting Standards (IFRSs).

 On completion of this subject, you should be able to: